 - Go to the Start Menu and type “Disk Clean-up” to open the app;

 - The Disk Cleanup window opens.
 Select the disk you wish to clean from the drop-down menu.
-Most cache data is stored in C drive, so we are choosing drive C;
+Most cache data is stored in the C drive, so we are choosing drive C;

 - In the next pop-up window, a list of files appears.
 Tick the files you wish to delete.
-You can delete temporary files to clear cache;
+You can delete temporary files to clear the cache;

 - Click on “Clean up system files” to look for hidden cache (Windows update, Windows upgrade, Temporary internet files);